meshpro/pygalmesh/README.md

     max_cell_radius_edge_ratio=2.0,
 )
 ```
-Note that the length of the polygon legs are kept in sync with the `max_edge_size_at_feature_edges` of the
+Note that the length of the polygon legs are kept in sync with
-mesh generation.
-This makes sure that it fits in nicely with the rest of the mesh.
+`max_edge_size_at_feature_edges` of the mesh generation.
+This makes sure that it fits in
+nicely with the rest of the mesh.

 #### Domain deformations
 <img src="https://nschloe.github.io/pygalmesh/egg.png" width="30%">